 As a restaurant franchise owner, there are often restrictions on the kind of products or services you can offer, the prices you can sell them at, and also the discounts you give on the products.
 This is because these trends, prices, and strategies have been proven to be successful for the brand on a larger scale.

 How you can turn these in your favor is by building a strong relationship with your customers.
 Since customer service goes a long way, you need to ensure that your staff follows the conduct and franchise SOP properly.

 Moreover, at times, customers also choose another outlet over the one nearest to them, in spite of it being the same franchise brand.
-This is highly a result of either a bad customer service or an unfavorable interior.
-To avoid such a scenario, you must ensure that your customer service is top notch.
+This is highly a result of either bad customer service or an unfavorable interior.
+To avoid such a scenario, you must ensure that your customer service is top-notch.

 c) Local Outlets

 Having a relationship with other local brands and outlets in the same market could also help you sustain in the market in the long run.
 Networking with the local outlets could help you gain more popularity as they may also tell their customers about your outlet.
 If you don’t tend to maintain a healthy relationship with your neighboring brands, you may have to face a lot more hurdles in bringing more customers in.